 The human voice was once considered sacred.
 Priests and shamans would speak into ceremonial vessels made to preserve its magic.
 But now every Tom, Dick and Sally vibrates air like they're scratching their elbow.
 In this show, we try to make the voice weird again.
-We hear how the voice transforms its owner when he starts speaking a new language.
+We hear how one voice transforms its owner when he starts speaking a new language.
 We also hear about a parakeet who speaks like a deceased grandmother, a young man who makes a sound that bafﬂes his neighbors, and the future of synthesized speech.
 Plus a story about lipreading that's guaranteed to make you pay a lot more attention, from here on out, to mouths.

-Producer: Charlie Mintz
+Host: Charlie Mintz

 When you study abroad at Stanford, you sign this agreement called a Language Pledge.
 What that means is you swear to only speak German, or Russian, or whatever language they speak in the city you're visiting.
 As you can probably imagine, no one actually adheres to the Language Pledge.
 Well, no one but this guy.

 Clifford Nass is a professor at Stanford University.
 One of his areas of interest is artiﬁcial voices.
 Voices made by robots.
 He and I talked about what it will mean when you aren't the only thing that sounds like you.